Suspected Paris attacker Abdeslam was in Italy in August

 "The point is that they were citizens with European passports and ... they were not wanted" by police, Alfano said.

-(Reporting by Vincenzo Damiani in Bari; writing by Steve Scherer in Rome; editing by Philippa Fletcher and Giles Elgood)
+(Reporting by Vincenzo Damiani in Bari, writing by Steve Scherer in Rome; editing by Philippa Fletcher)